 Our brand acronym of OUTA remains in place, but it will shortly stand for “Organisation Undoing Tax Abuse”.
 The outcomes we seek for each cause we take on, will be clearly explained as to why we are involved, what the issues are and how we intend to deal with the matter.
 The ultimate outcomes sought for each cause will be driven by our view of what the best interests of society at large ought to be, in each instance.
 Our tools and platforms will ensure we adopt a very participative and inclusive approach in the work we conduct.

 Organised civil society has always played an important role in South Africa’s past and the extent of our country’s future prospects requires that we continue to work hard to protect the people’s rights.
 We have a good constitution and an effective legal system that should be put to work in holding our political authorities accountable to the people in certain areas of policy, law and conduct.
-We believe that Government and members of the public service who are serious about reducing corruption and maladministration, will or should embrace organisations such as OUTA, as we are all on the same side of Team SA.
+We believe that Government and supporters of the public service who are serious about reducing corruption and maladministration, will or should embrace organisations such as OUTA, as we are all on the same side of Team SA.
 Those who feel otherwise and who blatantly self enrich or waste our taxes, may just feel the heat of the new OUTA in time to come.

 SANRAL threatening ‘listing’ in e-toll SMS

 We have informed our supporters to not be intimidated by this SMS, as supporters enjoy protection under OUTA’s e-Toll Defence UMBRELLA, should Sanral issue summons against them for the non-payment of e-Tolls.